TotalDesign/passh/README.md

 Instructions:

-Copy the passh binary to /usr/bin/ or similar
+Copy the passh executable to /usr/bin/ or similar

 Copy the bash completion file password-store-ssh to /usr/share/bash-completion/completions/ or similar